 Sewer Rehab (Slip Lining) Program

 The Sewer Rehabilitation Program - CIPP takes place during the summer.
 Neighborhoods that are affected by this program will receive a letter informing them when the project will take place in their area.
-The Village has contracted with Hoerr Construction, Incorporated of Peoria, Illinois to perform the repairs this year.

 How it Works